If you are anything like me, you have very little spare time. Family, business, socializing, gardening, you name it, it is all a time suck.

-There is now a huge selection of eBooks available, so when you want to get your teeth into a specific topic this is the place to go.
-I get through about two books a week and I would highly recommend.
+There is now a huge selection of eBooks available, so when you want to get your teeth into a specific topic, this is the place to go.
+I get through about two books a week, and I would highly recommend it.

 - The Quants: How a New Breed of Math Whizzes Conquered Wall Street and Nearly Destroyed It (Unabridged) – Scott Patterson

 - The 86 Biggest Lies on Wall Street – John R Talbott